voschezang/coding-handbook/management/management-principles.md

 2. Selling / coaching / explaining. **Sell** an vision to autonomous teams.
 3. Participating / facilitating. **Participate** in problem solving.
 4. Delegating / empowering / monitoring. **Delegate** tasks.

+The choice of leader can have different origins.

+- Traditional.
+Power is given externally.
+E.g. through a role, position, rank.
+- Emergent leadership.
+Power is given from within the group.
+E.g. through acceptance.

 ## Collaboration